 The questions that must be asked are, “What business are we really in?” and “What is the total value to the customer of our product and its complements?”
 As Apple has shown, “insanely great” products are no guarantee of corporate success, as the value can shift from a product to its complements.

 Often complements are controlled by another enterprise, sometimes even by a competitor.
 Focus on great compliments to your product for sales success, Anand advises, not great products.

 3. Functional Connections

 Decisions on business strategy are not isolated.

 Instead, contends Anand, “Functional connections arise from the fact that the payoff from any single decision nearly always rests on other decisions.”

-The essence of strategic positioning is to choose activities that are different from rivals and that make sense from your particular circumstances and context.
-There are no cookie-cutter solutions in business.
+The essence of strategic positioning is to choose activities different from rivals, and that makes sense from your particular circumstances and context.
+There are no cookie-cutter solutions in the business.
 “Organizational choices are connected.
 Functional connections amplify the impact of any single decision.
 As a result, connections require you to look beyond isolated decisions and toward the logic of the whole.
 And they make it hard for competitors to match what you do.”